catalyst/moodle-tool_orphanedrecords/README.md

 Settings are available under the Development tab of the admin settings called "Orphaned records general settings".

-"Check `grade_grades_history` record" - The reason for this is that on large sites this table can contain billions of records which can take dozens of hours to run.
+"Deleted lifetime" -> The length of time that the deleted backup data in `tool_orphanedrecords` will be stored before being deleted permanently.
+This process is done via the `clear_deleted_records` task.

+"Skip tables" -> On large sites certain tables, such as "grade_grades_history", can take hours to run the discovery task on.
+As such tables selected here will be skipped from analysis.

 Contributing and support
 ------------------------